Preventing and controlling falls

 is less than 39 inches above the walking/working

-and the outside bottom edge of the wall
+surface and the outside bottom edge of the wall

 opening is six feet or more above lower levels,